paed01/smqp/API.md

 Recovers exchanges, bindings, and queues with messages.
 A state can be passed, preferably from [`getState()`](#brokergetstate).

 ### `broker.purgeQueue(queueName)`
-Purge queue by name if found
+Purge queue by name if found.
+Removes all non consumed messages.

 ### `broker.sendToQueue(queueName, content[, options])`
 Send message directly to queue, bypassing routing key patterns etc.